etesync/etesync-dav/README.md

 ## macOS Mojave

 macOS Mojave enforces the use of SSL, *regardless* of whether you enable the checkbox for SSL or not.
 So to use EteSync, you have to enable SSL.

-You can do so by using the `etesync-dav-certgen` utility.
-It will generate a self-signed SSL certificate, configure etesync-dav to use that certificate, and -- if you request that -- will make your system trust it.
+You can do so by either using the `etesync-dav-certgen` utility, or follow the instructions below.
+Following these instructions will generate a self-signed SSL certificate, configure etesync-dav to use that certificate, and make your system trust it.

-You can do all of this by:
+### Automatic SSL setup

+You can automatically setup SSL by running the following command:

     etesync-dav-certgen --trust-cert